 Organic farms, especially small, family farms, also tend to raise multiple crops in the same space.
 For example: an organic farmer might grow grain between the rows of young nut trees, so overall yield per acre for the grain would be lower, but as the nuts started bearing, there would be both grain and nuts being harvested from the same land, and eventually timber to harvest.

 Can Organic Farms Get Enough Natural Nitrogen Fertilizer?

 Yes, they can, and even without using animal manures; it just takes some planning and time.
-Although as much as two-thirds of farmland is currently fertilized using man-made nitrogen compounds, made from and with petroleum.
-Salespeople from agrichemical companies (and such extension agents as depend on them for all their advice) would have you think you can’t get good yields without synthetic nitrogen fertilizer, but the Rodale Institute has shown that leguminous cover crops can harvest enough nitrogen from the air to supply the needs of the next crop planted.
+Although as much as two-thirds of farmland is currently fertilized using man-made nitrogen compounds (made from and with petroleum) and salespeople from agrichemical companies (and such extension agents as depend on them for all their advice) would have you think you can’t get good yields without synthetic nitrogen fertilizer, the Rodale Institute has shown that leguminous cover crops can harvest enough nitrogen from the air to supply the needs of the next crop planted.
 In their study, a winter cover crop of red clover in an oat/wheat-corn-soy rotation has been proven to add enough extra nitrogen so that the wheat and corn produce well.
 In drier or tropical climates, other legumes can stand in for red clover.
 Repeated use of legume cover crops not only harvests nitrogen from the air for free, it builds soil organic matter level (which increases the health and drought-resistance of the soil, plus ties up carbon dioxide out of the atmosphere), prevents soil erosion, and can even help reduce populations of problem weeds.